 Weddings at Sea

+A wedding in port, whether officiated on the ship or ashore, can be a wonderful way to celebrate your special day.
 You can keep it small, with just the two of you, a wedding officiant and witnesses supplied by the cruise line.
-Or, invite friends and family to sail along with you, or meet up with them at the site of the wedding for the grand occasion.
+Or, you can invite friends and family to sail along with you or meet up with them at the site of the wedding.

-A great deal of planning goes into coordinating a wedding in port, which is why many couples opt to have the ceremony onboard the ship before the cruise embarks.
-Onboard weddings tend to be small, intimate affairs.
-Depending on which wedding package you purchase and the policies of the cruise line, there may be restrictions on how many guests can attend, especially if they are not planning to sail with you.
+Having a wedding in port requires a great deal of planning, so many couples opt to have the ceremony on board the ship before embarkation.
+Depending on which package you purchase and the policies of the cruise line, there may be restrictions on how many guests can attend, especially for guests who are not sailing with you.

-Typically, your wedding will be held inside, either in the chapel, the ship's library, a reception room or in one of the onboard entertainment areas.
-For couples who plan to wed on the day of embarkation, we strongly recommend arriving a day before departure.
-Your Vacations To Go cruise counselor can arrange a pre-cruise hotel stay for you.
+Typically, the wedding will be held inside, either in the chapel, the ship's library, a reception room or in one of the onboard entertainment areas.
+For couples who plan to wed on the day of embarkation, we recommend arriving a day before departure.

 Regardless of your ceremony location, here are some important issues to consider:

 Licenses: You and your future spouse are responsible for obtaining a marriage license, for a fee, from your wedding destination.
 You also will need to be familiar with the regulations for marrying in that destination.
-Some places require that you apply for a license in person, while others allow you to submit an application over the phone or through the mail.
-Licenses can cost anywhere from $25 in Alaska to $150 in Florida.
-Often, your cruise line wedding coordinator can assist you in obtaining your marriage license (sometimes for a fee), or can provide you with the information needed to apply for one.
+Some places require that you apply for a license in person, while others allow you to submit an application remotely.
+Often the cruise line’s wedding coordinator can assist you in obtaining your license.

 In all cases you should contact the relevant government officials or a cruise line wedding coordinator for marriage license requirements and fees.
 The following chart should be used only as a resource and not as a definitive list.
 It is subject to change without notice.